timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 139-RESEARCH AND DEVELOPMENT/CHAPTER 139-RESEARCH AND DEVELOPMENT.md

     * (G) An assessment of the sufficiency of developmental test and evaluation plans, including the use of automated data analytics or modeling and simulation tools and methodologies.

+    * (H) A summary of the life cycle sustainment plan required under section 2337 of this title.

-    * (H) Any other information the milestone decision authority considers relevant.
+    * (I) Any other information the milestone decision authority considers relevant.

   * (2) CERTIFICATIONS AND DETERMINATIONS.—(A) The certifications and determination under subsection (a) with respect to a major defense acquisition program shall be submitted to the congressional defense committees with the first Selected Acquisition Report submitted under section 2432 of this title after completion of the certification.